bitnbytesio/node-input-validator/README.md

 The field under validation only contains ascii characters.

 **base64**
-The field under validation must be valid base64 ecoded string.
+The field under validation must be valid base64 encoded string.

 **between:1,9**
 The field under validation must be between provided values.